chapati/beam-wiki/Core-transaction-elements.md

 >
 >     KernelHash = Hash(M)

-The formula accounts for all the members except except the signature and the excess (which is a signature public key).
+The formula accounts for all the members except except the signature.
 It's also unambiguous (i.e. explicit separation for optional input fields).

+**Note**: The excess, which is a signature public key, is also included.
+This is an intentional design decision, to make the kernel's excess also immutable after it has been signed (otherwise any party could modify the excess and keep the signature correct).

 ## Kernel ID

 According to the system rules every kernel has a unique ID (duplicate IDs are banned).
-It's calculated by the formula:
->     KernelID = Hash( KernelHash | m_Excess | m_Multiplier );
->     if (KernelID == 0)
->        KernelID = 1;
-In addition to the kernel parameters (encapsulated within `KernelHash`) it also accounts for the kernel excess.
-In addition there are forbidden values (reserved for internal system use).
-Currently it's only 0.
+Its value is identical to the `KernelHash`, except there are "forbidden" values, which are reserved for the internal system use.
+So if the kernel ID happens to be equal to a forbidden value (which is highly unlikely), its value is mutated.

+Currently the only forbidden value is 0.

 # Transaction
 Consists of the following: